ths93/burstcoin-guides/docs/wallet/install/docker.md

 docker-compose up -d
 ```

 With the `-d` flag, both containers are started as background processes.
 A `burst_db` folder will be created in the directory of the `docker-compose.yml` file, if it was not created before.
-This folder contains the MariaDB storage and the `burstwallet` database which contains the blockchain.
+This folder is mounted to the MariaDB storage and holds the `burstwallet` database containing the blockchain.
 The containers can be stopped and removed at any time via `docker-compose down`.
 With the next start, the `burst_db` folder will be mounted again and your previous blockchain status will be loaded.

 ### H2